-Although it is well-known that the Egyptian Red Sea coast is of high value from economical and ecological point of views, there was no quantitative survey performed on its resources in term of habitats and key species until the launch HEPCA’s Coastal Survey Project.
+Although it is well-known that the Egyptian Red Sea coast is of high value from economical and ecological point of views, there has never been a quantitative survey performed on its resources in term of habitats and key species until the launch HEPCA’s Coastal Survey Project.

 In 2010 HEPCA initiated the Coastal Survey Project (CSP) in order to perform the first quantitative survey of our natural resource in the Red Sea, especially coral reefs.
-The main aim of the project is to determine the most sensitive habitats and collect data on what resources we have in Egypt as a first step for conserving them.
-Moreover, the project is also collecting data on the threats and human impacts on our precious resources and developing management plans and solutions for decision makers in order to protect and conserve these resources.
+The main aim of the project is to determine the most sensitive habitats and collect data on what resources we have in Egypt as a first step in conservation.
+Moreover, the project is also collects data on the threats and human impacts on our precious resources and develops management plans and solutions for decision makers in order to protect and conserve these resources.

 There are two types of stresses associated with reef systems: natural and human-induced.
-The effects of these stresses can range from negligible to catastrophic.
+The effect of these stresses can range from negligible to catastrophic.
 Reefs display a surprising adaptation to short-term natural catastrophic events, such as hurricanes, and usually recover to normal community structure.
 The natural stresses include: global warming, coral bleaching, crown of thorns (COT), floods and ocean acidification.
-On the other hand the human impacts and stresses on coral reefs are far more catastrophic and long-lasting in their effects: coral damage from divers and snorkelers, anchoring, reef filling,sedimentation and destruction of natural habitats for tourism development are all examples of how humans can damage the marine resources.
-The CSP team is collecting data on both sources of impacts in order to stop them or at least to bring them into the spotlight.
+On the other hand the human impacts and stresses on coral reefs are far more catastrophic and long-lasting in their effects: coral damage from divers and snorkelers, anchoring, reef filling, sedimentation and destruction of natural habitats from tourism development are all examples of how humans can damage the marine resources.
+The CSP team collects data on both sources of impacts in order to stop them or at least to bring them into the spotlight.

 - Demarcation of sensitive habitats

 - Collection of data on diversity, abundance and status of corals, coral reef fishes and exploited species